-Personal Agility System a coaching and prioritization framework, co-created by the scrum coaches Peter Stevens and Maria Matarelli, which helps people to do more what matters and with a greater impact through their actions.
+Personal Agility System is a coaching and prioritization framework, co-created by the scrum coaches Peter Stevens and Maria Matarelli, which helps people to do more of what matters and with a greater impact through their actions.

 In today’s life, many of us… rather I should say almost all of us have more things to do than the time we have, to do them.
 Many a time our to-do list keeps growing, everything is important, everything is in progress and nothing is complete.

-And the biggest challenge is understanding your priority, deciding what to do and what not to do.
-Personal Agility helps you to identify and prioritize your goal, what really matters to you, and do
+And the biggest challenge is understanding your priority, and deciding what to do and what not to do.
+Personal Agility helps you to identify and prioritize your goal, what really matters to you, and do more of that!

-more of that!
-As the name suggests, it is based on the agile values, principles and patterns as Scrum and Agile software development, but also recognizes that organizing your life is a different challenge than developing products as a team.
+As the name suggests, it is based on the agile values, principles, and patterns of Scrum and Agile software development, but also recognizes that organizing your life is a different challenge than developing products as a team.

-You can use Personal Agility to identify and work toward their important goals in life and work.
+You can use Personal Agility to identify and work toward your important goals in life and work.
 Personal Agility is inspired by the concept of powerful questioning, which helps you ask and find answers that will enable you to make better use of your time:

-1. What really matters? – Answering this will provide context for answering the following questions.
+6 Questions of PAS:1.
+What really matters? – Answering this will provide context for answering the following questions.

 2. What did I get done this week? – Celebrate your accomplishments and feel good about yourself!